 Home Affairs Committee inquiry into the English-language testing

-Home Affairs Committee inquiry into The work of the Immigration Directorates (Q1 2016)
+Home Affairs Committee inquiry into The work of the Immigration Directorates (Q2 2016)

-Home Affairs Committee inquiry into The work of the Immigration Directorates (Q4 2015)
+Home Affairs Committee inquiry into the work of the Independent Inquiry into Child Sexual Abuse

 Home Affairs Committee holds regular oral evidence sessions with the Home Secretary